isabella232/ios-contact-picker/readme.md

 Try it out!
 If you’re using the iOS Simulator, add a number that you can test through the system’s contacts app.

-# 6. What Now?
+# 6. What now?

 You now have a fully functional [app-to-phone calling]( https://www.sinch.com/products/voice-api/app-to-phone-calling/) app that uses the Sinch SDK.
-You can also add more features to your app.
-Sinch offers a number of other services, such as SMS and app-to-app calling, which are simple to implement in your app.
+You can also add more features to your app; Sinch offers a number of other services, such as SMS and app-to-app calling, which are simple to implement in your app.